qualityshepherd/brine/posts/vonneguts_8_basics_of_ttrpg_writing.md

 **3. Every character should want something, even if it is only a glass of water.**

-This is _adventure writing 101_ advice and rock solid.
-That being said, when I repurposed my old NPC generator into [Rando](https://rando.brine.dev), I ditched the `want` part.
-The main reason being: I found myself not using the `want`.
-I'm not totally sure why... :thinking: I suppose, given a random NPC generator, I'm not really looking for `want`?
-Or at least that's how it played out.
-In Rando, I went with three epithets ala [Named](https://wightbred.itch.io/named-toolkit) for NPCs; which I love (`@wightbred`, you ruined me for other ways... thus far).
-But I also use Rando while writing and just add `wants` that make sense with the other moving pieces.
+Core RPG advice.
+Every NPC needs a want - it's the hook that makes them real and gives GMs friction to work with.
+When I built [Rando](https://rando.brine.dev), I initially ditched wants for three epithets (à la [Named](https://wightbred.itch.io/named-toolkit)).
+Mistake.
+Epithets give flavor, but wants give purpose.
+Now I add wants that connect to the other moving pieces in the fiction.
+Want drives everything.
+It's what makes NPCs more than cardboard.

 **4. Every sentence must do one of two things—reveal character or advance the action.**